theta360developers/blog/_posts/2019-08-10-exr-for-special-effects.md

 ![EXR 11](/blog/img/2019-08/exr-11.jpg)

-## 4. Automatic Generation of EXR Files Inside the THETA
+## 4. Automatically Generate EXR Files Inside the THETA

 Kasper Oerlemans created Authydra to automatically create high quality EXR files inside of the RICOH THETA V or Z1 cameras.
 The scene below was created by Alexandre Dizeux using Blender as a test of Authydra.